dpottavio/CombatDen/README.md

 ## Contributing

-If you would like to make an feature yourself, please open a pull request to the project.
+If you would like to make a feature yourself, please open a pull request to the project.
 If you take the time to make a feature contribution, it will be reviewed ASAP.
 Please read the [Wiki](https://github.com/dpottavio/CombatDen/wiki) as it contains